 Vemula's father, who had separated from his wife belonged to the Vaddera community, while his mother was from the Mala caste, a scheduled caste in Andhra Pradesh.
 Therefore, the research scholar's caste certificate said that he belonged to the Mala caste, according to a Hindustan Times report.

 Vemula's suicide note that was recovered by the police had said: "My birth is my fatal accident.
 I can never recover from my childhood loneliness.
 The unappreciated child from my past."

 However, the report of the HRD Ministry's probe panel contradicts the report submitted by Guntur District Collector Kantilal Dande to the National Commission for Scheduled Castes (NCSC).

 "The District Collector is the final authority in this matter.
 He has already submitted a report that Vemula was a Dalit.
 All records and investigations proved he was a Dalit.
 What was the need for this new committee?
 I don't know what this new report is all about.
 The BJP government and its ministers have been trying to prove that he was not a Dalit.
 Obviously, they want to favour their minister who is facing an FIR.
 There can't be a bigger example of anti-Dalit mentality by this government," PL Punia, chairman of the NCSC, told IE.

 A judicial commission was set by the HRD Ministry in January this year after the university was found responsible for the student's suicide.
 An FIR lodged by the police also mentioned names of Union Minister Bandaru Dattatreya and HCU vice-chancellor Appa Rao for allegedly abetting his suicide.

-Vemula had committed suicide in his hostel room on Jan.
-17 this year.
+Vemula had committed suicide in his hostel room in January 2016.
 He had been suspended from the University previously.
 After his suspension was lifted, he was prohibited from entering the dormitories, due to which he had been forced to sleep outside in the cold.
 His monthly stipend too had been stopped in July 2015.